• Skip to primary navigation

 Instructions

-• Into a large saucepan over medium-high heat, whisk together the water, corn syrup, granulated sugar, and cream of tartar.
+• In a large saucepan over medium-high heat, whisk together the water, corn syrup, granulated sugar, and cream of tartar.
+Bring to a boil, stirring continuously, until the mixture reaches 300°F on a candy thermometer.
+This is the hard-crack stage and is important; do not rush it or pull it off the heat early.

 For the blood:

-To serve:
+To assemble:

 Tried this recipe?Mention @thiswifecooks or tag #thiswifecooks!